micah-williamson/expresskit/route/README.md

 }
 ```

-When a route requested, these method will get called.
+When a route is requested, it's method will get called.
 The route method can handle the
 request directly or use other services to help resolve the request.
 It is recommended
-to keep routes inside of routers, and keep your routers thin.
-Treat your router like
+to keep routes inside of routers, keep business logic in services, and keep your routers
-a Controller.
+thin.
+Treat your router like a Controller.

 You may have noticed the router methods are static, this is for our convenience.
 Since
 the router and most services are stateless or act in some global capacity, static classes